venky1408/Live-Garbage-Classification/README.md

 ## Overview
 In this project we have two models that perform two different operations.
-    -> One model is used to classify the type of garbage into 12 categories (paper, metal, cardboard etc) -> The other model is used to classify the type of garbage into 2 categories (Organic, Recyclable) This project aims to automatically classify garbage images into categories using a Convolutional Neural Network (CNN) and Transfer Learning.
+- One model is used to classify the type of garbage into 12 categories (paper, metal, cardboard etc)
+- The other model is used to classify the type of garbage into 2 categories (Organic, Recyclable)

+This project aims to automatically classify garbage images into categories using a Convolutional Neural Network (CNN) and Transfer Learning.
 The model is trained on a labeled image dataset to assist in smart waste management and recycling efforts.

 ## Files
--> ModelTest.ipynb : This is the main file where we test our models for classifying orgainc and recyclable waste -> FinalProject(individual).ipynb : This file is used to train the model for classifying 12, but I just made the model using metal and paper as sample dataset
+- ModelTest.ipynb : This is the main file where we test our models for classifying orgainc and recyclable waste.
+- FinalProject(individual).ipynb : This file is used to train the model for classifying 12, but I just made the model using metal and paper as sample dataset.

 ## Project Structure
 ```